Progressive Insurance Quotes

 Payment Setup Billing method and schedule Any fees, installment costs, or credits Affects total annual cost and convenience

-Usage-Based Option Uses driving behavior data (if offered) Enrollment terms and how scoring works Pricing may differ vs standard rating assumptions
+Usage-Based Option Uses driving behavior data if offered Enrollment terms and how scoring works Pricing may differ from standard rating assumptions

 Early Shopping Timing relative to renewal Quote validity period and start date options Gives time to review coverage details calmly